The best long distance running anyone can provide you is you have to enjoy the sport. You have to have a passion for the work you are doing.

 What doesn’t work?

 - Proving you can hang with a group in training.
 Save the race in your legs for the race.
-Don’t be in a rush to crush!
-Remember, you, more than likely, will get better results by backing off on your recovery days, while everyone else is too caught up in running too fast on ‘recovery’ days.
-It should be commended for anyone wanting to work hard to keep up, but no one’s body is the same.
+Don’t be in a rush to crush.
+Remember, you will get better results by backing off on your recovery days.
 You may earn equal results by running 60 miles a week as someone running 100.
-No when to turn take your foot of the gas pedal and when to rev the engine.

 - Running too easy, too often.
 Will running easy bring about positive physiological adaptations?
 Of course.
-You create capillary beds, increased levels of red blood cells and mitochondria within the body, which will assist oxygen carrying capability within the body.
+You create capillary beds, increased levels of red blood cells and mitochondria within the body.

 Will running easy, too often, create the correct physiological stimulus to help you race fast?
-Well, lets think about it this way.
-If you want to run a 5K in 17.00.
+No. If you want to run a 5K in 17.00.
 You have to hold 5.29 per mile for over 3 consecutive miles.

 How will running 7-minute pace 5 out of 6 days a week prepare you to hold that pace?
 The likelihood that your ability to hold that pace will be diminished because you didn’t run at the optimum intensity during training.
-Run at or above goal race pace often and take your recovery days even more seriously and you will be well on your way to crushing your old personal bests.
+Run at or below goal race pace often.
+Furthermore, take your recovery days even more seriously and you will be well on your way to crushing your old personal bests.

 Why should I learn to run slow?
 I already know how to do that.
 I want to learn to run fast – Emil Zatopek

 You have to teach your body to burn fat as its primary fuel source during your race over carbohydrates.
-It isn’t a wonder most marathoners hit the wall at around mile 18.
+Most marathoners hit the wall at around mile 18.
 Why?
 Your body generally has about 1800 calories worth of stored carbohydrate.
 What happens when you run out?
 You begin to burn fat.

-Now, turn that around and train at higher intensities for longer periods of time where you force your body to burn fat, rather then carbohydrate as its main fuel source.
-What happens than?
-You conserve carbohydrate stores which will get you to the finish line with a much more in the tank by using fat as it’s main source of fuel during the race.
+Lastly, train at higher intensities for longer periods of time where you force your body to burn fat, rather than carbohydrate as its main fuel source.
+What happens then?
+You conserve carbohydrate stores.
+This will get you to the finish line by using fat as its main source of fuel during the race.

-You have to train fast (with a razor sharp focus and attention to detail on recovery) to race fast.
-You have the tools.
+You have to train fast to race fast.

 What are some changes you think you can make in your training to race better now?